-The Championship blends short sprint races with longer endurance races, including this year the 31st running of the CITROEN Classic 2CV 24 Hour Race at Snetterton, August 27-29, as part of the Citroen Weekend.
-The 2CV Championship is anything but dull.
+The Championship blends short sprint races with a day-long endurance finale – CITROEN Classic 2CV 24 Hour Race at Snetterton – and is anything but dull.

-Whether a seasoned racer or a complete novice, the Carbon8 Hyundai Coupe Cup with Toyo Tires is one of the fastest-growing series’ in the UK under the British Automobile Racing Club umbrella.
+Whether a seasoned racer or a complete novice, the OT Coupe Cup with Toyo Tires is one of the fastest-growing series’ in the UK under the British Automobile Racing Club umbrella.